Ceviche Recipe

 This post may contain affiliate links.
 Read my disclosure policy.

-This authentic Mexican ceviche recipe was shared by one of our readers, Blanca Villasenor.
-The secret ingredient for the best ceviche is Clamato juice which melds the flavors together and makes it one of the most fresh and satisfying appetizers you will try.
+We got this authentic Mexican ceviche recipe from one of our readers, Blanca Villasenor.
+The secret ingredient for the best ceviche is Clamato juice which melds the flavors together and makes it one of the freshest and most satisfying appetizers you will try.
 Thank you so much Blanca for generously sharing your traditional family recipe with us!

 What is Ceviche?